 We're supposed to look up to our leaders?
 Right?

 Leaders are the ones who make or break a company, so the lingo goes.
-Then why are there so many bully bosses or weak and ineffective people at the head of lots of organizations?
+Then why are there so many bully bosses and weak and ineffective people at the head of lots of organizations?

-So why are there so many creepy, cowardly, vindictive, just plain nasty bosses in power positions?
+So why are there so many creepy, cowardly, vindictive, and just plain nasty bosses in power positions?
 And how, in heaven's name, can they stay at the top of the totem pole for as long as they want?

 Grab a copy of the following films to watch, lest you forget how bad, bad bosses can be.
 Remember Michael Douglas as the ruthless boss in Wall Street, whose motto was "Greed is good."
 Or Meryl Streep as the editor-in-chief of a fashion magazine that has employees feeling scared and helpless in The Devil Wears Prada.
-And those three icons, Jane Fonda, Lily Tomlin and Dolly Parton who took on their misogynist boss in 9 to 5.
+And those three icons, Jane Fonda, Lily Tomlin, and Dolly Parton, who took on their misogynist boss in 9 to 5.

-* Persecutor/bullies: These egotistical, narcissistic, controlling individuals live to intimidate and make people feel less than worthy.
+- Persecutor/bullies These egotistical, narcissistic, controlling individuals live to intimidate and make people feel less than worthy.
 They are loud and in your face and don't care who hears their snorting and berating.

-Here's what Warren Buffett, one of the smartest businessmen around says about why these types have such staying power:
+Here's what Warren Buffett, one of the smartest businessmen around, says about why these types have such staying power:

-"The supreme irony of business management is that it is far easier for an inadequate CEO to keep his job than it is for an inadequate subordinate.
+The supreme irony of business management is that it is far easier for an inadequate CEO to keep his job than it is for an inadequate subordinate.
 A CEO who doesn't perform is frequently carried indefinitely.
 One reason is that performance standards for his job seldom exist.
 Another important, but seldom recognized, distinction between the boss and the foot soldier is that the CEO has no immediate superior whose performance itself is getting measured.
 Finally, relations between the Board and the CEO are expected to be congenial.
 At Board meetings, criticism of the CEO's performance is often viewed as the social equivalent of belching.
-No such inhibitions restrain the office manager from critically evaluating the substandard typist."
+No such inhibitions restrain the office manager from critically evaluating the substandard typist.

 So there you have it.

 What to do?
-We are in an era when the demands for people to tell the truth are getting stronger and stronger.
+We are in an era when the demands on people to tell the truth are getting stronger and stronger.
 You now can see the patterns and the reasons bad bosses stay, from a very smart man, Warren Buffett.
 Now it's time for you, yes you, to speak out if you are living with a boss who either needs to go away or needs some deep down coaching.